top of page

 However, many homeowners underestimate how important functionality is.

-A bathroom should not only look good, it should also feel practical and comfortable to use every day.
+A bathroom should not only look good.
+It should also feel practical and comfortable to use every day.

 • Storage